Book more photography clients with this step-by-step framework.

 If you desire to grow your email list, you might consider doing a giveaway similar to this.
 As a creative, I kindly ask you to please change the wording so Facebook does not pick up on it.

 The giveway was posted at 7:30 pm on a Sunday evening.
 The next morning I had over 100 entries.
 A week later there were a total of 135 email entries.
 My goal was 50 entries.
-I was blown away!
+My goal was definitely surpassed!

 Once you have grown your email list, you need to make sure you keep up with it and stay consistent.
 Be sure they get an immediate email upon entering the giveaway letting them know it went through and when you will be announcing the winner.
-This gets them primed to open emails from you.
+This primes your audience to open emails from you.

 Once the giveaway is over, I recommend staying in contact at least every other week.
 Write up emails about your business, upcoming sessions and offers, and tips to help them prepare for their session.